JakubCp98/financial_scoring_tool/README.md

 A) MAIN
 1. Finalna_analiza (final_analysis) - model results for individual companies.
 This taab also contains a list of formulas used in the model.
-2. Ocena_jakościowa (qualitative_assesment) - multidimensional qualitative analysis for individual companies, performed entirely by ChatGPT.
+2. Ocena_jakościowa (qualitative_assesment) - multidimensional qualitative analysis for individual companies, performed entirely by ChatGPT (via API).

 B) ADDITIONALLY
 1. surowe_dane (raw data) - company financial data before processing